 Paddling out to Los Arcos.

-We recommend checking out this small group snorkeling tour as it’s highly rated, reasonably priced, and led by a marine biologist who can tell you about the marine life you encounter.
+I love this small group snorkeling tour as it’s highly rated, reasonably priced, and led by a marine biologist who can tell you about the marine life you encounter

 For something a little different, a great choice is the stand-up paddleboard and snorkel tour in Los Arcos, where you’ll get to paddle yourself out to Los Arcos and then enjoy some snorkeling.